yttria-rs/yttria-coding/readme.md

 # yttria-math

 Yttria sets out to be an end-to-end wireless communications DSP library for developing custom and novel radio solutions, particularly regarding Software Defined Radios.
-Yttria-math is the subcrate of the Yttria framework responsible for the mathematical heavy lifting involved.
-Many of the functions of Yttria-math are directly analogous to those found in Numpy or Scipy, since those libraries are particularly well suited for the task.

-One of the goals of this crate is to make DSP easy with as little extra consideration as possible.
-The result is that no custom structs have been made for the purpose of DSP, instead simply offering extension traits on any iterable that contains a number (so determined by the `num` crate), and is `send + sync + copy + clone` so that a lot of the heavy lifting can be done using `rayon`.
+Yttria-coding is the subcrate responsible for the codes commonly used in electrical and wireless communications engineering for their autocorrelation or error correction utility.

+The goals of this subcrate are somewhat ambitious, hoping to port much of the functionality present in the renowned [aff3ct](https://aff3ct.github.io/) library to the rust ecosystem, with a focus on utility within Yttria, but otherwise still useful.

 ## Why Yttria?